Congratulations to the winner of the Joint Commissioning Prize from the Cambridge Chamber Singers and the Boston New Music Initiative, Andrew Davis

 Check back in summer 2020 for details on the next competition.

 - Original composition for a cappella, 4-6 part mixed choir, occasional divisi is acceptable;

 - Approximately three to six minutes long;

 - Not previously performed in Massachusetts;

 - Anonymous submission:

 - Remove all names and identifying marks;

-- Provide a document, PDF or Word, containing your name, address, email and phone number;
+- Provide a separate document (PDF or Word) containing your name, address, email, and phone number;

 - Submit a legible score.
 In addition, recordings or synthesized versions are strongly encouraged but are not required;